zkVerify/zkverify-docs/docs/architecture/08-VFlow/03-VFY-Bridging/01-token-teleport.md

 This parameter specifies the target chain where the assets are being teleported.
 Let's select:

-- For `dest: XcmVersionedLocation` select `V5` from the scroll-down menu.
+- For `dest: XcmVersionedLocation` select `V5` from the drop-down menu.
 New fields will pop-up.
 Let's set:
     - For `parents` input `0`
-    - For `interior` select `X1` from the scroll-down menu.
+    - For `interior` select `X1` from the drop-down menu.
 Then new fields will appear.
 Let's set:
-        -For `0` select `Parachain` from the scroll-down menu
+        - For `0` select `Parachain` from the drop-down menu
         - We need finally to insert the ID of the VFlow `Parachain`, which is `1`.

 #### Beneficiary